AshV/AshV.github.IO/executing-workflows-using-javascript-c-sharp-example-dynamics-365/ReadMe.md

 # Executing Worflows using JavaScript / C# in Dynamics 365

 Workflows are always robust choice in Dynamics 365 to execute fail safe processes.
 In OOB functionality you can schedule them on some event or can run on-demand.
-Good news is that you can trigger them using C# or JavaScript as well, be it some plugns, custom workflow activities, client side scripting or Azure/Windows job.
+Good news is that you can trigger them using C# or JavaScript as well, be it some plugins, custom workflow activities, client side scripting or Azure/Windows job.

 ## Calling Workflow using C\#